SANDWICH: Towards an Offline, Differentiable, Fully-Trainable Wireless Neural Ray-Tracing Surrogate: Related Work

-\xhdr{Heuristic Wireless RT} Recent research has been focusing on wireless RT estimation in a 3D environment and application to physics-informed channel modeling~\cite{zhu2024physics}. \citet{geok2018comprehensive} offers a comprehensive review of the heuristics method and discusses such methods' complexity and generalization limitations. \cite{amiot2013pylayers, remcomRemcomElectromagnetic} offers heuristics-method-driven simulator in 3D environment, which has been proved by \citet{orekondy2023winert} to be time and computational expensive. \citet{hoydis2023sionna, choi2023withray} proposed a SBS-based simulator that greatly accelerates the simulation speed through highly efficient Monte-Carlo rays integration while dependent on online supervision from the environment through designated ray-tracing engine.
+Recent research has focused on wireless RT estimation in a 3D environment and application to physics-informed channel modeling~\cite{zhu2024physics}. \citet{geok2018comprehensive} offers a comprehensive review of the heuristics method and discusses such methods' complexity and generalization limitations. \cite{amiot2013pylayers, remcomRemcomElectromagnetic} offers heuristics-method-driven simulator in 3D environment, which has been proved by \citet{orekondy2023winert} to be time and computational expensive. \citet{hoydis2023sionna, choi2023withray} proposed a SBS-based simulator that greatly accelerates the simulation speed through highly efficient Monte-Carlo rays integration while dependent on online supervision from the environment through a designated ray-tracing engine.
 SANDWICH builds upon insights from heuristic from~\citet{geok2018comprehensive,hoydis2023sionna}, with the concepts of SBS and early-step-focused-rewarding to mitigate bias propagation within a generative portfolio~\cite{ladhak2023pre}.